MaximumEndurance/Ubuntu-Blog/README.md

 ## Part 5:Restarting Ubuntu

-After installation finishes, click the "Restart Now" option in the dialog box that appears.
+After installation finishes, click the **Restart Now** option in the dialog box that appears.

 Now we notice something different when we boot.